pkdone/practical-mongodb-aggregations-book/src/examples/simple-examples/unpack-array-group-differently.md

 ## Expected Results

-Four documents should be returned, representing the four products that kept reoccurring in the customer orders arrays, each showing the product's total order value and orders count, for orders placed in 2020 only, as shown below:
+Four documents should be returned, representing the four products that were referenced multiple times in the customer orders arrays, each showing the product's total order value and orders count, for orders placed in 2020 only, as shown below:

 ```javascript
 [